Poom wins Indonesian Masters for second time

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-JAKARTA: Thailand’s Poom Saksansin proved his reputation as the "smiling assassin" Sunday after storming to a three-shot victory at the $750,000 Indonesian Masters -- his second victory at the tournament victory in three years.
+JAKARTA: Thailand’s Poom Saksansin proved his reputation as the “smiling assassin” Sunday after storming to a three-shot victory at the $750,000 Indonesian Masters — his second win at the tournament in three years.

 Rose endured a nightmare start when he made a double bogey on the par-five second hole after needing two chips to get on to the green from the back rough.
 He then hit a triple bogey on the par-five 12th.

+The Asian Tour season wrapped up with India’s Shubhankar Sharma winning the Order of Merit despite missing the cut, after securing the victory before the tournament.

-JAKARTA: Thailand’s Poom Saksansin proved his reputation as the "smiling assassin" Sunday after storming to a three-shot victory at the $750,000 Indonesian Masters -- his second victory at the tournament victory in three years.
+JAKARTA: Thailand’s Poom Saksansin proved his reputation as the “smiling assassin” Sunday after storming to a three-shot victory at the $750,000 Indonesian Masters — his second win at the tournament in three years.

 Rose endured a nightmare start when he made a double bogey on the par-five second hole after needing two chips to get on to the green from the back rough.
 He then hit a triple bogey on the par-five 12th.